By Leonard Williams

 Develop a Study Plan

-For example, if you take a GED math practice test free online, and your score predicts a 410 on the GED test prep, you can be pleased that it’s predicted a passing score.
-But passing the GED test means getting an average of 450 on each test, and the predicted GED results was 410.
-Plus, there’s a margin for error in GED practice test results.
-A score of 410 means you’ll want to brush up a little and get into practice, so you’ll be sure you’ll pass.
+For example, if you take a GED math practice test free online, and your score predicts a 170 on the GED test prep, you can be pleased that it's predicted a passing score.
+But passing the GED test means getting a minimum of 150 on each test, and the predicted GED test results was 160.
+Plus, there's a margin for error in GED practice test results.
+A score of 160 means you'll want to brush up a little and get into practice, so you'll be sure you'll pass.

 You'll also want to reinforce good skills since higher test scores in some areas can help compensate for lower test scores in others.
 And, strengthening skills you already have will help you develop skills you don't have.